Beating Alcohol Addiction: Marvin the "Mental Health Warrior" Cat’s Emotion-First Plan

 Because recovering from alcohol isn’t just about stopping the drinking.
 It’s about reclaiming control of your emotions — and with them, the power to build the life you truly want.

-If you’re reading this and battling addiction — especially alongside anxiety, depression, or any other mental health challenge — hear this clearly:
+If you’re reading this and battling addiction — especially alongside any other mental health challenge — hear this clearly:

 Every day is a chance to choose strength — because YOU'RE IN CHARGE!